 The restrictions stated that no new patients should be given the 80-milligram version of Zocor.
 They also recommended that individuals already taking this high dosage should only continue if they had been taking it for over a year without any muscle pain and that most patients should be placed only on doses no higher than 20mg/day with frequent monitoring of cholesterol levels and kidney function.

 The FDA further stated that taking Zocor while taking other blood pressure medications may increase the chances of dangerous health risks and as part of the update, Merck was required to change Zocor prescribing information.

 In March of 2012, the FDA added additional safety information including a warning of elevated blood sugar levels as a result of taking statins.
 The heightened blood sugar levels caused by Zocor and other statins increased the risk of type 2 diabetes.
 The FDA also noted reports of memory loss, confusion, and liver injury as a result of statin prescription use.

 Zocor in Pregnant and Breastfeeding Women

 Women who are pregnant, may become pregnant, or are breastfeeding should avoid all statins, such as Zocor.
 Women taking Zocor during pregnancy are more likely to have a child who suffers from serious birth defects.
 In addition, mothers who are breastfeeding should not take Zocor because it may disrupt the baby’s lipid metabolism.

 Zocor Myopathy & Rhabdomyolysis

-A number of patients have reported the onset of Zocor myopathy.
-Zocor myopathy is most common in patients taking the highest dosage of 80 milligrams per day.
+Zocor myopathy has been most common in patients taking the highest dosage of 80 milligrams per day but may occur in those taking smaller doses.
 Myopathy is a muscular condition during which the patient’s muscles fail to function properly.
 As a result, the patient experiences muscular weakness.
 In Greek, the term myopathy translates to “muscle suffering.”